cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}$
 :::

-However, things tends to compose a little better if you use a little trick called *evaluation contexts*[^call-by-name].
+However, things tends to compose a little better if you use a little trick called *evaluation contexts*.
 We’ll see an example of *how* evaluation contexts compose better later.
 Anyway, you write down all the partial terms under which it’s okay to normalise, and then write a single rule… Read $E[M]$ as “replace the single $\square$ in $E$ with $M$”:

 ::: mathpar
 $\begin{array}{l}